Vinayakoo7/Stop-Sign-Detection-using-CNN/README.md

 You can download the pre-trained model from the following link: Google Drive - Pre-trained Model.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments
 The project builds upon the knowledge gained from the pre-trained VGG16 model.
 Gratitude to the open-source community for their contributions to PyTorch, Pillow, and other related libraries.
-For any inquiries or feedback, please feel free to contact me.
+If you have any questions or feedback, please feel free to contact me.

 MIT License